-Here at Be The Budget, we are all about living a debt free lifestyle.
-So naturally, we spend a lot of time talking about the benefits of debit cards.
-But if you’ve been swiping the same card for awhile, you might be wondering, what happens when your debit card expires?
+Here at Be The Budget, we spend a lot of time talking about the benefits of debit cards.
+But if you’ve been swiping the same card for a while, you might be wondering, what happens when your debit card expires?

 Typically, your bank or credit union will mail you a new debit card in the weeks or months leading up to your current card’s expiration date.
 However, if your card has already expired, you will need to call or visit your bank and ask them to issue you a new one.